 Aggressive habits like hard braking and hard acceleration not just increase the likelihood of road accidents.
 These poor driving practices also force the engine to consume more fuel than usual.

 To encourage good driving practices and minimize poor driving behavior, you can set up a performance-based compensation system.
+You can also monitor driver safety scores and offer monetary and non-monetary rewards to drivers who have the best safety scores.

 You can also initiate driver coaching programs for drivers with poor safety scores.
 This will help you maximize fuel efficiency as well as increase the safety of your fleet.